todd-dsm/process-ph1/README.md

 1. Distribute the DEV environment for software engineers to build and test services.
 2. Build an AMI to support that service.
 3. Deploy the service:
-  1. Based on the AMI (step2)
+  1. Based on the AMI build in step2
-  2. With the developed code (step1)
+  2. With the code developed in step1

 ## Problem
-The most costly operations in AWS are builds; i.e.: resource acquisition and deployments (assembly of cpu cycles, memory, storage, etc).
+The most costly operations in AWS are builds; i.e.: resource acquisition and deployments (assembly of cpu , memory, storage, etc).
 While in development, these operations could potentially be done multiple times:
  * while testing an idea, which ultimately
  * does not work out
  * resulting in burnt project dollars.